Stocks mixed as investors wait to hear from Federal Reserve

 Investors are waiting to hear from the Federal Reserve, which will release the minutes from its latest policy meeting in the afternoon.

-The S&P 500 index was little changed as of 10:30 a.m.
-Eastern.
+The S&P 500 index was little changed in morning trading.
 The Dow Jones Industrial Average was down 0.1% and the Nasdaq composite was barely higher.
 The Russell 2000 index of small company stocks was up 0.1%.

 The biggest worry among stock market investors is that the Fed will end its easy money policies earlier than expected to combat inflation, which would put some drag on the U.S. economy in its recovery.